Find Affordable College Courses

 $6,860 Average Tuition & Fees

 Delta College came in at #9 in this year’s edition of the Best Value Allied Health Services Schools in Michigan ranking.
-Located in the rural area of University Center, Delta College is a public school with a moderately-sized student population.
+Located in the rural area of University Center, Delta College is a public school with a medium-sized student population.

 Delta College undergraduate students pay an average of $6,860 in in-state tuition and fees each year.
 After completing their degree, medical assisting graduates from Delta College carry an average student debtload of $16,800.